SallaApp/express-starter-kit/README.md

 With [Salla CLI](https://github.com/SallaApp/Salla-CLI) installed, **run** the following command to create your Express starter app project: `salla app create` and follow on-screen instructions.

-List of existing apps assocaited to your account will be displayed as well as an option to create your app on [Salla Partners Portal](https://salla.partners/).
+List of existing apps associated to your account will be displayed as well as an option to create your app on [Salla Partners Portal](https://salla.partners/).
 Afterwards, you will be presented with easy-to fill in information to create your app.

 ![Salla App Create Command](https://i.ibb.co/92tKgZz/Clean-Shot-2021-12-27-at-21-31-15.gif)